Specific Venue Information

 “The Organiser” – Exeter Tri

-“The Events” – 2019 Aquathlon Series of three races described in the race information.
+“The Events” – 2020 Aquathlon Series of races described in the race information.

 “The Participant” – Individual(s) who wish to enter or have entered The Event.